Kranf99/IOKranf/README.md

 # IOKranf

-Educational library in Javascript that emulate a "console" with simple println and input command
+Educational library in Javascript that is great for kids to learn programming.

+This library emulates a "console" with simple println and input command.

 This javascript library is inspired by the great C's <iostream.h> library.